voqk/The-Elements-of-Computing-Systems-Workthrough/README.md

 # Elements of Computing Systems

-My work as a read through this awesome book.
+My work as I read through this awesome book.

 ## Chapter 1